rsmp-nordic/rsmp_sxl_vms/features.md

 ## Displays (components)
 - A VMS can have either a single display, or multiple displays.
-- Each component is an RSMP component.
+- Each display is an RSMP component.
-- Each display can of type lamp, text, image or html.
+- Each display can of type lamp, icon, text, image or html.

 All displays have a physical width/heigh.